israelbarberino/israelbarberino/README.md

 ## About Me

-Hello, I'm [Your Name], a seasoned Software Engineer and a current Bachelor's student in Data Science with a focus on Artificial Intelligence.
+Hello, I'm Israel Barberino, a Software Development Engineer and a current Bachelor's student in Data Science with a focus on Artificial Intelligence.
 With a background in Software Development and a technical diploma in Systems Development, I bring a diverse skill set to the table.

 ## Professional Background

-- **Current Role:** Software Engineer with expertise in Java, Spring, Kotlin, and Node.js.
+- **Current Stack:** Software Engineer with expertise in Java, Spring, Kotlin, and Node.js.
 - **Previous Experience:** Proficient in C# ASP.Net and Angular.
 - **Certifications:** AWS Certified, demonstrating proficiency in cloud technologies.